Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Introduction

 In what follows, we summarize our contributions.
 Briefly, our contributions include a novel approach to RL policies based on ring attractors, the inclusion of uncertainty-aware capabilities in our RL systems, and the development of Deep Learning (DL) modules for RL with ring attractors.

-\textbf{Integration of ring attractors into RL policies and spatial encoding for action selection}.
-We propose a novel approach for incorporating ring attractors, a neural structure use for motor control and cognition, into RL as a lightweight, efficient and robust decision-making structure.
-The circular structure of ring attractors allows the model to represent spatial information and relations between actions.
+\begin{itemize} \item We propose a novel approach for integrating ring attractors into RL, incorporating spatial information, temporal filtering, and relations between actions.
 This spatial awareness significantly speeds up the learning rate of the RL agent.
-The relevant methodology and experiments can be found in Sections~\ref{section:RA_policy} and~\ref{section:RA_experiments}, respectively.

-\textbf{Uncertainty-aware RL}.
-Ring attractors can encode uncertainty estimation to drive the action selection process.
-This paper utilizes Bayesian uncertainty estimation to influence the policy.
-The relevant methodology and experiments can be found in Sections~\ref{section:UQ_methodology} and~\ref{section:RA_experiments}, respectively.

-\textbf{DL module for ring attractors}.
-We develop a reusable DL module based on recurrent neural networks that integrates ring attractors into DL-based RL agents.
-Additionally, this enables the adoption of our ring attractor approach across different RL models and tasks in various domains of application.
-The relevant methodology and experiments can be found in Sections~\ref{section:RADL_methodology} and~\ref{section:RADL_experiments}, respectively.
+See Sections~\ref{section:RA_policy} and~\ref{section:RA_experiments}. \item We utilize a Bayesian approach to build ring attractors input signals, encoding uncertainty estimation to drive the action selection process, showing further performance improvement.
+See Sections~\ref{section:UQ_methodology} and~\ref{section:RA_experiments}. \item We develop a reusable DL module based on recurrent neural networks that incorporates ring attractors into DRL agents.
+This allows integration and comparison with existing DRL frameworks and baselines, enabling the adoption of our ring attractor approach across different RL models and tasks in applied domains.
+See Sections \ref{section:RADL_methodology} and~\ref{section:RADL_experiments}. \end{itemize}